pAP3R/recur/README.md

 - Orders which were not immediately filled in the initial server response to the `cfg.auth_client.place_market_order()` call were not properly written to the 'order_history' table.
 - Reworked table inserts to first call `cfg.auth_client.get_fills()` to retrieve the fee and size.
 Will add calc for fee totals vs. what would normally be paid
 - Fixed edit button
+- Fixed an issue with orders firing-- two variables were improperly named causing scheduled orders to break